erikdao/sparse-detector/README.md

 This section contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+### June 14, 2022
+- We've observed that when calculating PAIBB, if we set the batch size `> 1`, attention maps from some images got padded to the ones of the image with largest size.
+This got screwed up later when those maps are resized to the size of the original image.
+Hence, messing up the computation of PAIBB, i.e., many queries have PAIBB = 0.0 while their corresponding attention maps do lie inside the bounding boxes.

 ### June 13, 2022
 - The first inspection into the results of PAIBB showed us that there are errors in calculating the ground-truth area due to the rounding of coordinates.
 - Also, we want to make sure that all the indexing, transformation of coordinates in COCO and other formats are correct.